Jim Liberman: NHRA

 Liberman distrusted the NHRA and preferred the barn storming nature of match racing with its guaranteed payouts for three runs, win or lose, over racing on the NHRA circuit.
 He had one national event win in NHRA competition at the 1975 Summernationals at Englishtown, New Jersey.
 His second car was driven by Clare Sanders to victory at the 1969 Winternationals.

 During 1972 and 1973, Liberman attended 100 race meets; this record was matched only by "TV Tommy" Ivo and Ed "The Ace" McCulloch.

 Liberman drove a Vega funny car, in three distinct incarnations.
-The first Vega, painted candy blue, appeared in August 1972, was also driven by Pam Hardy, and was on the cover of Hot Rod.
+The first Vega, painted candy blue, appeared in August 1972, was on the cover of Hot Rod.
 Designed by Romeo Palamides, it was bodied by Ron Pelligrini's company, Fiberglass Ltd. The second Vega was driven primarily by Roy Harris, and was painted a darker candy blue than the first.
 It was the subject of a Revell model kit.
 The third made its debut in 1974.